flika-org/flika/README.md

 [brettjsettle.pythonanywhere.com/documentation.html](http://brettjsettle.pythonanywhere.com/documentation.html)

 ### Installation Instructions ###
+Flika works in both Python 2 and Python 3.
 #### Windows ####
 Download the FLIKA zipped folder from Github and extract the folder to a location on your computer (Desktop or Program Files preferredly).
 After the folder has been extracted, you can double click the 'Flika.bat' file inside of the Flika-master folder.
 Or follow these steps to create an executable on the desktop: